 - 9.8.1 In re Pendleton, 870 N.W.2d 367 (Minn.
 2015). - 9.8.1.1 Violations and Discipline.
 Judge Pendleton violated Rules 1.1, 1.2 and 2.1, and Article VI, Section 4 of the Minnesota Constitution, by failing to reside in his district from January 15 through June 2, 2014.
 870 N.W.2d at 381.
 Judge Pendleton was removed from office.
-Id. at 389. - Judge Pendleton had not lost residence from November 2013 (when he sold his condo in the district) to January 2014 (when he ceased looking for housing in the district) and from June (when he resumed looking for housing in the district) to August (when he resumed living in the district) to August (when he resumed living in the district), because he was looking for a residence.
+Id. at 389. - 9.8.1.2 Findings.
+The Board did not appeal panel findings that Judge Pendleton had not lost residence from November 2013 (when he sold his condo in the district) to January 2014 (when he ceased looking for housing in the district) and from June (when he resumed looking for housing in the district) to August (when he resumed living in the district), because he was looking for a residence.
 The Court specifically stated that it was not deciding whether residency was lost in November, nor whether residency was regained in June.
 Id. at 374 n.3.
 "We likewise do not decide whether a judge who moves outside his judicial district can reacquire residency in his district after it has been lost."
 Id. - 9.8.1.3 Lack of Disclosure.
 One factor relevant to proof of loss of residence was lack of disclosure.
 "Judge Pendleton's failure to disclose his living situation during this time period particularly in light of his previous disclosures to both his colleagues and to Paull belies [his] assertion that he intended to remain a resident of the 10th Judicial District."
 Id. at 375 (quoting Panel finding).